-No additional debt was incurred during 2016 and the Library was debt free as of June 30, 2016.
+No new debt was incurred during 2017 and the Library was debt free as of June 30, 2017.
+However, the Library has committed to provide certain benefits to its employees that create long-term obligations.
 More detailed information about the Library's long-term liabilities is presented in the notes to the financial statements.